BrycensRanch/SnapX/README.md

 - And it *will* use [SQLite](https://www.sqlite.org/about.html) to [store settings & history](https://github.com/BrycensRanch/SnapX/issues/28) by default yet keeping JSON as an option.
 - The UI is now defined in a more modern, declarative style using MVVM and XAML, providing a clear improvement over the older WinForms approach.
 For SnapX.GTK4, it uses [BindingSharp](https://github.com/BrycensRanch/BindingSharp)
 - Respects [XDG directory specification](https://specifications.freedesktop.org/basedir-spec/latest/) and uses [XDG portals](https://flatpak.github.io/xdg-desktop-portal/) on Linux
-- Supports PNG (including animated variant), WEBP (including animated variant), JPEG, GIFs, TIFF, and BMP image formats.
+- Supports PNG (including animated variant), WEBP (including animated variant), JPEG, GIFs (should be smaller than your typical ShareX GIF), TIFF, and BMP image formats.
 - Supports 95% of ShareX uploaders (we're a fork!!)
 - Uses the power of VLC to playback video on Avalonia & uses Gstreamer on GTK4
 - Supports Google Photos Image Uploader after the [new API change](https://developers.googleblog.com/en/google-photos-picker-api-launch-and-library-api-updates/).